Injury Attorneys | Restoring LivesTM

-It’s the law across the United States for drivers to carry some car insurance liability coverage.
+Drivers in the United States must carry some form of car insurance liability coverage.
 Minimum coverage varies by state.

-Keep in mind that car insurance rates may be different for any person.
-In Indiana, rates will vary depending on a driver’s:
+Keep in mind that car insurance rates may be different for every person.
+In Indiana, rates for drivers will vary depending on several factors:

 Under fault insurance—which has been adopted in a majority of states—an insurance company pays damages based upon how at-fault each driver appears for the accident.
 These policies require you to purchase a certain amount of liability coverage in order to cover damages in the event that you are at fault.
 Any actual damage to your own vehicle or other property, however, would fall under a separate collision coverage.
 In fault insurance states, it’s also possible to sue drivers for incurred medical expenses, lost wages, and pain and suffering.